s21ry1/terraform-for-devops/Terraform.md

-# Terraform Notes: Basic to Advanced
+# Terraform Notes: Basic to Advanced with example scripts

 ## Introduction
 Terraform is an open-source Infrastructure as Code (IaC) tool that allows you to define and provision infrastructure using a declarative configuration language.